 - Add 1-2 handfuls of the meat mixture into the center and wrap the caul around the meat.

-- Heat up a large pan with butter and and some of the Crépinettes parcels into the hot pan.
+- Heat up a large pan with butter and some of the Crépinettes parcels into the hot pan.
 Fry first for 5 mins on 1 side, then turn and fry on the other side.
 The Crépinette caul will melt away but keep the patty together and that is the aim.
-Fry an all sides slightly light brown.
+Fry on all sides slightly light brown.

 - Serve hot and you have the option of serving with a simple cream sauce, roasted vegetables, rice, mash potato and a salad.